 Wood Floor varnishing / staining

-– First your floor is carefully cleaned.
-At this time all dirt, grime and/or debris is removed using a soft broom or lightweight vacuum cleaner, followed by a damp mop.
+– First, your floor is carefully cleaned.
+At this time all dirt, grime, and/or debris is removed using a soft broom or lightweight vacuum cleaner, followed by a damp mop.
 It is important to remove grit and dirt from hardwood floors.
 Dirt and grit are the biggest enemies when it comes to scratching or scouring the floor finish.

 – Finally, we apply different types of sealers to your floor depending on the type of wood and the condition of your floor.
 Sealing of your hardwood floor can be done only after the floor has been buffed.
 The floor has to be clean and completely dry before polishing it.
-Sealing entirely depends on the type of your wood floor, its age and its usage.
+Sealing entirely depends on the type of wood floor, its age, and its usage.

 You can be sure that your floor will look more alive after the treatment.
-It will be clean, shiny and well protected.
+It will be clean, shiny, and well-protected.

 The professional at Step Flooring will be able to guide you through the options available from light ash stains to high gloss dark polishes.
 Let our experts help you with the following decisions:

 - Type of stain

 - Level of sheen